abishekmuthian/open-payment-host/README.md

 Note: Open Payment Host can be tested without fulfilling above requirements, But payments and adding subscribers to the list wouldn't work.

 ### Docker
-Open Payment Host docker image can be download here -
+Open Payment Host docker image is available at [abishekmuthian/open-payment-host:latest-slim]()

-Use docker-compose in the root to run the image.
+Use docker-compose in the open-payment-host folder to run the image.

 ```
+$ docker pull abishekmuthian/open-payment-host:latest

 $ git clone https://github.com/abishekmuthian/open-payment-host.git

 $ cd open-payment-host

-$
+$ docker-compose up
 ```